Emergency crews cut away vehicle roof to free injured driver

 Photos from the scene show that the roof of the vehicle had to be cut away in order for the driver to be freed.

-Once out of the vehicle the driver was treated and taken to hospital in unknown condition.
+Once out of the vehicle the driver was treated and taken to hospital with serious but non-life threatening injuries.

 An investigation into the crash is ongoing.